EvilSquirrelGuy/WaterfallWiki/wiki/index.md

 ## What is Waterfall Nations?

-We are a Minecraft: Java Edition Semi-Vanilla Server network running on **1.19.3** with a couple [gameplay tweaking plugins](#Features) that offer a unique twist.
+We are a Minecraft: Java Edition Semi-Vanilla Server network running on **1.19.3** with a couple [gameplay tweaking plugins and datapacks](#features) that offer a unique twist.
 With an active staff team and an awesome community behind it, it's a server you'll want to call home.

 The network revolves around three "nations" (hence the Nations in our name), of which you can choose one to become your new home, but choose wisely, because once you've chosen one, there's no switching.
 Each nation has a separate server and worlds, each with their own lore (should that interest you) and slight world generation differences on a few.
 We also have a resource server (which resets weekly) so you don't have to destroy the landscape in your own world when you want to acquire large amounts of materials.